matthewhand/open-hivemind/README.md

 # Discord LLM Interaction Bot

-A Discord bot that interacts with an LLM-based language model to provide responses or execute instructions based on user input.
-Ideal for developers, educators, and anyone interested in exploring AI-based interactions within Discord.
+A Discord bot that combines the capabilities of an LLM-based language model for text-based interactions and Replicate for image analysis.
+This bot is ideal for developers, educators, and anyone interested in exploring AI-based interactions within Discord.

 ## Features

-- **AI Interaction**: Engage with an advanced language model to get responses to queries or instructions.
+- **LLM AI Interaction**: Engage with an advanced language model to get text-based responses to queries or execute instructions.
+- **Replicate Image Analysis**: Upload an image and get descriptive and insightful analysis based on machine learning models.
 - **User Permissions**: Limit interactions to specific users or roles for controlled access.
-- **Dynamic System Setting**: Set the system for LLM queries dynamically using a slash command.
+- **Dynamic System Setting**: Set the system prompt for LLM queries dynamically using a slash command.
 - **Python Code Execution**: Run Python code blocks securely when required.
 - **Logging**: Detailed logging to monitor bot interactions and diagnose issues.